 WHATEVER YOU DECIDE TO DO, THERE ARE GOING TO BE COSTS INVOLVED, AND THESE CAN ADD UP.
 BELOW IS PLENTY OF INFORMATION ON FINANCIAL ASSISTANCE, SOME YOU MIGHT NOT KNOW ABOUT.

-As a country student, the challenges and costs you face in studying after school are far bigger that those of city folk.
+As a regional student, the challenges and costs you face in studying after school are far bigger that those of city folk.

 For the most part, paying for your studies can be done through HELP or other student loans offered by the government.
 For more information about these loans, Study Assist has some great overviews of how you can do this, what you can apply for and where to get more information.
 Be sure to check back periodically though, as this information can change.